 Anemones' timeless grace enhances any garden.
 Depending on species, anemones can be some of the earliest perennials up.
-Those spring plants typically cover woodland floors with delicate, nodding blooms in soft shades—often white, rarely tinged pink or purple.
-The showstoppers are fall-blooming anemones.
+Those spring plants typically cover woodland floors with delicate, nodding blooms in soft shades, most often white, rarely tinged pink or purple.
+But the true showstoppers are fall-blooming anemones.
 These larger plants come in many shades of whites and pinks with petals ranging from single rows to double.
-Their larger foliage acts as a sharp contrast to the dainty blooms, but looks nice just the same.

 Anemone Care Must-Knows

-Perennial anemones are easy to grow, and once established can create large colonies of plants for grand displays.
+Perennial anemones are easy to grow, and once established, they can create large colonies of plants for grand displays.
 Anemones spread by underground rhizomes that multiply readily; in some cases they can be almost aggressive spreaders.
-Luckily, shallow roots make them easy to dig up.
+However, their shallow roots make them easy to dig up.

 For best results, plant anemones in well-drained soils rich in organic matter.
 The extra organic matter keeps a consistent moisture in soil.
 Many spring-blooming anemones are ephemeral, meaning the foliage will die back in summer and plants will go dormant.
 This can happen quickly if the soil is allowed to dry too much or too often.
 Keeping the soil evenly moist is also important for fall bloomers because the foliage can dry up and leaf edges brown and crisp especially in warm Southern climates.

 Related: Bold Woodland Garden Plan